How to Network for Your MBA Applications (And Why You Should Start Now) + A Free Download

 What Is Networking?

 Let’s start there.
 It’s easy to be confused about what “networking” even means.
-Some folks think it’s very transactional or artificial (i.e., schmoozing), where you reach out to someone to “get something” like a favor, information, or introduction to another person.
-While that may be true for some people, that’s not the approach or attitude that we recommend.
+Some folks think it’s transactional or artificial.
+They view it as “schmoozing” to get a favor or an introduction.
+While that may be true for some, we do not recommend that approach.

-Instead, simply put, networking is building relationships.
-In the case of your MBA applications, it’s building relationships with a variety of folks who are connected to the application process in some way.
-It’s a two-way street, where you get to know people and they get to know you.
-Usually, the relationship is initiated because you have something in common – a friend, an interest, a hobby, an employer, etc. – but the relationship is nurtured because you invest in it and because both parties enjoy it and benefit from it.
+Instead, networking is simply building relationships.
+In the case of MBA applications, you are building relationships with people connected to the process.
+It’s a two-way street where you get to know people and they get to know you.
+Usually, the relationship starts because you share a common interest, hobby, or employer.

 Oh so “networking” is just a fancy way of saying “meeting new people”, right?
 Well, yes and no. Yes, because that’s often true but no, because you want to be strategic in your approach.
 By that I mean that you want to invest your efforts in building relationships with folks who can help guide, mentor, and inform your MBA application process.
 For instance, a former classmate from undergrad who’s a first-year student at HBS.
 By connecting with her, you’re sure to gain some valuable insights and advice about the school, its culture, essay tips, etc. And who knows, maybe she’s recruiting at your company for a post-MBA role, and you can share your experience with her in return.